Potatoes Au Gratin

 LAYER + COOK.
 Layer the potatoes, sauce, and cheese in the crockpot.
 Cook on high for 3-4 hours, or on the low setting for 6-8 hours.

 This may yield a slightly different texture.
-It won’t have a crunch on the top like it would get from being in the oven, but the taste will be the same.
+It won’t have a crunch on the top as it would get from being in the oven, but the taste will be the same.

 These au gratin potatoes are unbelievably delicious!
 They’re a little too rich to eat on a daily basis, but they’re perfect for a holiday or special dinner.
 They’re so tasty that you’ll be craving them constantly. 🙂

 Potatoes.
 I used red potatoes for this dish.
-They are waxier, and keep their shape really well.
+They are waxier and keep their shape really well.
 You also don’t need to peel them.
-Other types of potatoes can also be used such as russets and yukon golds.
+My next choice would be Yukon Gold potatoes followed by russet potatoes.
 If you use russets, be sure to peel them first.

 If you have sliced your potatoes in advance, simply put them in a bowl of cold water, and keep them in the fridge.
 This will keep them from coloring.
 Drain and pat dry before finishing the recipe.